Ruston & Hornsby: English Electric

 In November 1966, R&H was purchased by English Electric.
 Robert Inskip, 2nd Viscount Caldecote became Chairman of the company.
-Subsidiaries of R&H included Bergius-Kelvin of Glasgow, Davey, Paxman & Co of Colchester (now owned by MAN) and Alfred Wiseman Gears in Grantham.
+Subsidiaries of R&H included Bergius-Kelvin of Glasgow, Davey, Paxman & Co of Colchester (now owned by MAN Energy Solutions) and Alfred Wiseman Gears in Grantham.

 Up to that point, the company had been listed on the London Stock Exchange.
 This formed Britain's second largest diesel engine group, second to Hawker-Lister.
 From that moment on it was a subsidiary of a larger company.
 It became known as the Ruston Turbine Division of English Electric Diesels.

 Following the acquisition by English Electric the production of large Ruston engines was moved to the English Electric Vulcan Foundry factory in Newton-le-Willows.
 The production of the smaller engine range was moved to Stafford where it became a part of the Dorman Diesel range.
 Turbine technology was concentrated in Lincoln with Napier turbochargers moving from Liverpool to Lincoln in 1967.
 In 1969 the Lincoln site became Ruston Gas Turbines.
 The name was then changed to European Gas Turbines in 1989 following the merger of GEC and Alcatel Alsthom.
 Later this business was sold to Siemens.
 The gas turbine business is still in the old Ruston factory in the centre of Lincoln.